-Bayer is a member of the American Legislative Exchange Council (ALEC) and is on ALEC's corporate ("Private Enterprise") Board.
-Sandy Oliver, who is VP of Public Policy and State Government Affairs at Bayer, is the Treasurer of the Private Enterprise Board of ALEC.
-Bayer is the ALEC State corporate co-chair of Massachusetts, Nevada, Pennsylvania, South Dakota and Texas.
+Bayer has ties to the American Legislative Exchange Council (ALEC) and has been on ALEC's corporate ("Private Enterprise") Board.
+Sandy Oliver, who is VP of Public Policy and State Government Affairs at Bayer, was the Treasurer of that board.
+Bayer has been listed as the ALEC State corporate co-chair of Massachusetts, Nevada, Pennsylvania, South Dakota, and Texas.

 A list of ALEC Corporations can be found here.